Despite promise, few in US adopting COVID-19 exposure apps

 “You can say that about just about anything that not enough people are doing this or that, but everybody that does something is helping,” said David Waechter, a general contractor from Lenoir, North Carolina.
 “I think that the United States could use a good strong dose of E pluribus unum and stop thinking about self and start thinking about our countrymen.”

 O'Brien reported from Providence, Rhode Island.
-AP reporter Kelvin Chan contributed from London; AP correspondent Rachel La Corte contributed from Olympia, Washington.
+AP reporter Kelvin Chan contributed from London.

 Follow Anderson on Twitter at https://twitter.com/BryanRAnderson and O'Brien at https://twitter.com/mattoyeah.